OptimalBits/bull/docs/README.md

 });
 ```

 As you can see a job is just a javascript object.
-This object needs to be serializable, more concrete it should be possible to JSON stringify it, since that is how it is going to be stored in Redis.
+This object needs to be serializable, more concrete it should be possible to JSON stringify it since that is how it is going to be stored in Redis.

 It is also possible to provide an options object after the job's data, but we will cover that later on.